Introduction

 Setup

-- Enter the traffic pattern using a recommended procedure or as directed by ATC.
+- Enter the traffic pattern as directed by ATC or using a standard entry.

 - Complete the before-landing checklist.